On the structure of finitely generated subgroups of branch groups: Block subgroups of branch groups with the SIP

 \begin{defn} Let $G\leq \Aut(X^*)$ be a finitely generated self-replicating group of automorphisms of $X^*$, and let $H\leq G$ be a finitely generated subgroup.
 A subset $F\subseteq X^{*}$ is said to be a \emph{full supporting set for $H$} if it is $H$-invariant and if there exists a transversal $T$ of $X^*$ with $F\subseteq T$ such that the following two conditions are satisfied: \begin{enumerate}[label=(\roman*)] \item $\varphi_v(\St_H(v))=G$ for all $v\in F$, \item $|\varphi_v(\St_H(v))|<\infty$ for all $v\in T\setminus F$. \end{enumerate} \end{defn}

-\begin{rem} It follows from Proposition~\ref{prop:ExistNiceTransversal} that if $G\leq \Aut(X^*)$ is a finitely generated self-replicating group with the subgroup induction property, then every finitely generated subgroup of $G$ admits a full supporting set. \end{rem}
+\begin{rem} It follows from Proposition~\ref{prop:ExistNiceTransversal} that if $G\leq \Aut(X^*)$ is a finitely generated self-replicating group with the subgroup induction property, then every finitely generated subgroup of $G$ admits a full supporting set.
+Note that the full supporting set of a finitely generated subgroup $H$ is empty if and only if $H$ is finite, in which case the main results of the present article hold trivially. \end{rem}

 We will now introduce a map defined on a full supporting set, which we will call the \emph{dependence function}.